pcfantasy/RealConstruction/README.md

 **Read Me File for Real Construction mod**
 ===

-*##Mod folder lits##:*
+*Mod folder lits:*
+---

-*.vs - contain the extentions in which use to the access the project on Windows Visual Studio application
+* .vs - contain the extentions in which use to the access the project on Windows Visual Studio application

-*bin - self explainatory
+* bin - self explainatory

 * Custom AI - constains modified cs files in which change the behavior of the game AI mechanic.
 Ranging from citizens AI to the vehicles AI